msteveb/tmake/README.md

 Multiple Targets on the Command Line
 ------------------------------------
-Explain how rulebase is parsed, then the build descriptions, then for each target the any 'Load' targets are built, and if necessary, the build descriptions are re-read.
+Explain how rulebase is parsed, then the build descriptions, then any 'Load' targets are built, and if necessary, the build descriptions are re-read.
 Also, the target status is reset after every target.

 clean, distclean and clean-orphans are special